-F Bb

-we are using F major we arrive on Bb, not B. Actually measuring each fifth down is really kind of complicated.
+In F major, we can count down and get to Bb.
+Because we are using F major we arrive on Bb, not B. Actually measuring each fifth down is really kind of complicated.
 Like I've said, most people just memorize the order of scales in the circle.